Samsung April 2022 security update is now rolling out for these Galaxy devices

 As the top-tier devices in the entire Galaxy lineup, it’s almost guaranteed that the recently released S22 handsets are first in line to get the April 2022 security update from Samsung.
 The OTA update is already rolling out for the trio in several regions across the globe, including the UK and most of mainland Europe for Exynos hardware.
 The Snapdragon version is already available in Korea but has since rolled out wider to vast portions of Asia and the Middle East.

 Not to be left out, last year’s flagship Galaxy S21 series has started receiving the latest patch on April 4 in Europe.
 In the US, those with Verizon locked Samsung Galaxy S21 devices can get the April 2022 security patch after the update was confirmed as rolling out for the Snapdragon 888-powered models.
-The rollout has continued to more Galaxy S21 devices in North America with AT&T locked handsets seeing the patch begin arriving from April 6.
+The rollout has continued to more Galaxy S21 devices in North America with AT&T locked handsets seeing the patch begin arriving from April 6 with an even further expansion for those with Unlocked Galaxy S21, 21+, and S21 Ultra models from April 12.

 With this in mind, the trio has been at the top of the update charts for almost a year, and it could be set to continue as it keeps in step with the Samsung’s best of 2022.
 The confusing Galaxy S21 Fan Edition is now starting to see the April 2022 security update on carrier-locked Samsung devices in the United States as of April 7.
 If you have a Comcast-locked Galaxy S21 FE, then the OTA update should be available and we’re expecting it to arrive in more regions across the globe very soon.
 This update comes shortly after the One UI 4.1 upgrade arrived on the cheaper S21 series device.

-Note: This article was originally published on April 4 and last updated on April 13.